On Coexistence of Conservative Replicator Dynamics with Four Strategies: Introduction

 \subsection{Literature review}

 References~\cite{Weibull1995,HofbauerSigmund1998,Sandholm2010,HofbauerSigmund2003} have established dynamical properties of replicator dynamics, including forward invariance of the simplex and its faces, equilibrium and stability notions, and Lyapunov-based convergence results for important subclasses such as potential games~\cite{Sandholm2010}.

-In the three-strategy case, the state space is planar, which makes it possible to combine the properties of replicator dynamics with classical two-dimensional dynamical-systems techniques to derive an explicit phase-portrait classification; see~\cite{Bomze1983,Bomze1995}.
-However, these techniques do not extend directly to the case \(A\in\mathbb{R}^{4\times4}\), where the state space is three-dimensional.
+In the three-strategy case, the state space is planar, which makes it possible to combine the properties of replicator dynamics with classical two-dimensional dynamical-systems techniques to derive an explicit phase-portrait classification; see~\cite{Bomze1983,Bomze1995}. { In particular, the authors of~\cite{BoonePiliouras2019WINE} have shown that, for three-strategy zero-sum replicator dynamics admitting an interior Nash equilibrium, every trajectory starting from an interior point either remains at an equilibrium or is periodic.
+Their proof uses a conserved quantity to keep non-equilibrium interior trajectories away from the boundary and then applies the Poincar\'e-Bendixson theorem~\cite{schwartz1963generalization} to characterize the limit sets as periodic orbits. }

-For conservative and zero-sum replicator systems, the literature has mainly focused on the existence of first integrals and the resulting recurrent character of the dynamics~\cite{AkinLosert1984,mertikopoulos2018riemannian}, rather than a complete geometric description of trajectories.
+For conservative and zero-sum replicator systems with more than three strategies, the literature has mainly focused on the existence of first integrals and the associated recurrent behavior of the dynamics~\cite{AkinLosert1984,mertikopoulos2018riemannian}, rather than a complete geometric description of trajectories.
 In particular, conservative replicator dynamics is closely related to Hamiltonian and volume-preserving systems, and recurrence is often established through invariant quantities together with the Poincar\'e recurrence theorem \cite{barreira2006poincare}.
-In~\cite{BoonePiliouras2019WINE}, the authors have shown explicitly for the replicator dynamics with three strategies, the recurrence is exactly a periodic cycle by applying Poincar\'e--Bendixson Theorem~\cite{schwartz1963generalization}.
-Beyond the planar setting, however, recurrence alone may not determine the precise orbit geometry, and a complete characterization of recurrent behavior in higher-dimensional conservative replicator systems remains open.
-This issue has also been emphasized in recent work in online learning and algorithmic game theory, where recurrent and cyclic behavior in zero-sum games plays a central role \cite{cheung2019vortices,MertikopoulosPapadimitriouPiliouras2018,DaskalakisPanageas2019}.
+However, recurrence alone may not determine the orbits of the dynamical systems.
+It remains largely open whether there exist periodic orbits.
+This issue has also been raised in recent work in online learning and algorithmic game theory, where recurrent and cyclic behavior in zero-sum games plays a central role \cite{cheung2019vortices,MertikopoulosPapadimitriouPiliouras2018,DaskalakisPanageas2019}.